ehlesp/smallab-k8s-pve-guide/G027 - K3s cluster setup 10 ~ Deploying the MetalLB load balancer.md

 ### Reserve an IP range for services

 You need to reserve a range, continuous if possible, of free IP addresses in your network.
 MetalLB, in layer 2 mode, will then assign IPs to each service you expose directly through it.
-This is to avoid collisions between services that happen to use the same ports, like the widely used 80 or 443.
-There is also the possibility of assigning just one IP to the load balancer, but it would imply micromanaging the ports of each service you deploy in your K3s cluster.
+This is to avoid collisions between services that happen to use the same ports, like the widely used 80 (for unencrypted HTTP communications) or 443 (for encrypted HTTPS communications).

 On the other hand, remember that you have configured your cluster to use two networks, one for internal communications and other to face the external network.
-You only have to reserve an IP range in your external network (your LAN), since the internal communications will remain within your cluster.
-You have to ensure having enough IPs available for your services, something that could be problematic in your external network, since it is also where your other devices are connecting to.
+You only have to reserve an IP range in your external/public network (your LAN), since the internal communications will remain within your cluster.
+You have to ensure having enough IPs available for the services you want to make public in your network with their own static IP.
+This could be problematic in your LAN since it is also where your other devices are connecting to.

+#### How to deal with IP conflicts in your LAN

-You have two ways to deal with the issue of possible IP conflicts between your devices and the apps exposed to your LAN by MetalLB:
+Assuming that you have a regular consumer router handling your LAN, you have two ways for dealing with the issue of possible IP conflicts between your devices and the apps exposed to your LAN by MetalLB:

 - **Assign static IPs to all devices in your LAN**\
-  Doable although cumbersome since this demands the manual handling of all IP assignments in your LAN.
+  Doable although cumbersome since this demands the manual handling of all IP assignments in your LAN, and also disabling the use of randomized MACs in all devices connected to the LAN.
 Still, this is the one that can almost (if you also leave the dynamic IP assignment enabled, conflicts may still happen) guarantee that your devices and apps will not collide in their IP assignments.
 If you opt to this method, be sure of clearing a range of IPs in your router (meaning, do not assign any IP from that range to any device) that MetalLB can use freely.

 - **Making your private network assign IPs from the `10.0.0.0/8` range**\
   As I already explained [back in chapter **G025**](G025%20-%20K3s%20cluster%20setup%2008%20~%20K3s%20Kubernetes%20cluster%20setup.md#criteria-for-ips), for my LAN I opted to use the biggest IPv4 range available for private networks: `10.0.0.0/8`.
 Still, this measure only mitigates the possibility of conflict between a device and a service exposed by MetalLB (or just with another device).
 This also depends on how capable your LAN's router is handling IP assignments.
-The good thing is that you do not have to manage manually the IPs assigned to your devices.
+The good thing is that you do not have to manage manually the IPs assigned to your devices nor disable the use of randomized MACS in all of them.

-In my case, I opted to "risk it" and stick with the dynamic IP assignment to allow devices to connect with randomized MACs, which is the default behavior nowadays.
+In my case, I opted to "risk it" and stick with the dynamic IP assignment to allow devices to connect with randomized MACs, which is the default (and more secure) behavior nowadays.

 ### Ports used by MetalLB